vivirox/therapytrain/docs/testing/integration-test-plan.md

 # Integration Test Plan

-This document outlines the comprehensive testing strategy for the TherapyTrain EHR Integration Platform.
+This document outlines the comprehensive testing strategy for the Gradiant EHR Integration Platform.

 ## Test Strategy